-She is also a mom of tw0 boys!
+She is also a mom of two boys!

-Maggie works with other mamas from preconception to birth, and beyond.
+Maggie works with other mamas from preconception and pregnancy to birth and beyond.

 Her holistic approach to coaching helps build healthier babies, helps mom have a more connected, resilient body that's able to birth more easily with less pain, and to have a faster/better recovery after baby arrives.